pabloguarda/probabilistic-graphical-transportation-networks/README.md

 # Probabilistic Graphical Transportation Networks

 This is the final project of the course 10-708 Probablistic Graphical Models at Carnegie Mellon University.
-It studies the use of Restricted Boltzmann Machines and Deep Belief Network to estimate Origin-Destination matrices.
+It studies the use of Restricted Boltzmann Machines, Deep Belief Network and variational autoencoders to estimate Origin-Destination matrices.
 The analyses were performed using synthetic data and the models were implemented with `TensorFlow` primarily.

 ## Development setup